Herringbone vs. Chevron Flooring: What’s the Difference?

 Herringbone vs Chevron Flooring

+When it comes to stylish, patterned hardwood floors, two designs consistently top the list: herringbone flooring and chevron flooring.
+While they may look similar at first glance, these two flooring patterns have distinct differences that can dramatically impact the look and feel of your space.
 At David’s Flooring of Seattle, we help homeowners across the The Greater Seattle area choose the perfect flooring style for their homes.
 In this blog post, we’ll walk you through the key differences between herringbone and chevron flooring, and help you decide which is right for your next remodel or renovation.

 *on the left Chevron Flooring & on the right Herringbone Flooring*